charmbracelet/bubbletea/README.md

 }
 ```

-…before you start your Bubble Tea program.
-To see what’s printed in real time,
+To see what’s being logged in real time, run `tail -f debug.log` while you run
-run `tail -f debug.log` while you run your program in another window.
+your program in another window.

 ## Libraries we use with Bubble Tea